-But, however, the procedure provided for the framing of the Constitution of India was different from that which was followed by other Dominions.
+Constitution of India was different from that which was followed by other Dominions.
 The British Parliament transferred full political power to India and made the Constituent Assembly fully sovereign both as a Constituent Assembly and as a Legislative Assembly.
-But general sovereignty is always vested in the people and, in the exercise of that sovereign right the representatives of the people draw up constitution.
-In other Dominions the representatives of the people adopted their constitutions which were enacted by the British Parlia-Thus the Acts of the British Parliament provide the legal their constitutions.
-The Indian Constituent Assembly, on basis of their constitutions. the contrary, enacted and adopted the constitution proclaiming India to be a Sovereign Democratic Republic.
+But general sovereignty is always yested in the people and, in the exercise of that sovereign right the representatives of the people draw up a constitution.
+In other Dominions the representatives of the people adopted their constitutions which were enacted by the British Parliament.
+Thus the Acts of the British Parliament provide the legal basis of their constitutions.
+The Indian Constituent Assembly, on the contrary, enacted and adopted the constitution proclaiming India to be a Sovereign Democratic Republic.
 The Indian Constitution was not enacted by the British Parliament.
 It was in the exercise of her sovereign rights that the Indian Constituent Assembly also decided to remain within the Commonwealth even though it was proclaimed a Republic.
-The very basis of the Constituent Assembly rests on sovereignty, which in reality vests in the people.
-Hence the source and sanction of the Indian Constitution are the people of India themselves.
+The very basis of the Constituent Assembly mete on commission which in reality yests in the people.
+Hence the source and sanction of the Indian Constitution are the people of

-This is all the more clear when we examine the proclamation made by the Governor-General on January 26, 1950 enforcing the provisions of the Constitution.
-It said "Whereas the People of India, having solemnly resolved to constitute India into a Sovereign Democratic Republic adopted, enacted and gave to themselves on the twenty-sixth day of November 1949, in their Constituent Assembly the Constitution of India......"
+This is all the more clear when we examine the proclamation and by the Governor-General on January 26, 1959 enforcing the provisions of the Constitution.
+It said "Whereas the People of India, awaing solemaly resolved to constitute India into a Sovereign constitute India into a Sovereign Constitution of India, and the Constitution of India, and Polymer Constitution of India, and Polymer India Constitution of India, and India (India) and Indi